gmalecha/skip-list/README.md

 # skip-list

-This library provides an implementation of pure [skip lists](https://en.wikipedia.org/wiki/Skip_list) in Haskell.
-Skip lists provide a simple index structure over basic lists that gives them *amortized* good performance when you do many accesses deep into a list.
+Skip lists provide efficient *amortized* indexing deep into lists by building an index that, essentially, converts the list into a balance binary tree.
+See [the wikipedia entry on skip lists](https://en.wikipedia.org/wiki/Skip_list) for more information.

 ## Performance